Tip of the Hat, Wag of the Finger...

 In case you're curious

 I've been biking to work in frigid weather (e.g., 10 degrees in the morning was my coldest ride so far).
 I think working so hard in the cold weather was causing these serious low blood sugars in the middle of the night.
 I need to figure out how to reduce my basal rates over night to hopefully prevent this from happening.
-(NB: I know *how* to do it, I just mean the inevitable trial-and-error of doing it *right* -- Oh, the bane of my existence).
+(NB: I know *how* to do it, I just mean the inevitable trial-and-error of doing it *right* -- Oh, the bane of my existence).close

 This time I woke up feeling a little off, I looked at Dex (it said 116 and flat), I tested and it came back at 34(!!!).